This thread was archived. Please ask a new question if you need help.

 it was doing it before i updated to this version of FF and I updated flashplayer 3-4 weeks ago. it was the same before and after.
 Thanks anyway

-Can you try running Firefox in Troubleshoot Firefox issues using Safe Mode?
+Can you try running Firefox in Diagnose Firefox issues using Troubleshoot Mode?
 If it functions properly in that configuration, then one of your add-ons is the culprit.

 OK, I downloaded FF 4 and and updated FP again,(don't know why someone can't write a program and leave it alone) NOT only do I NOT like the looks of FF 4 but now I get this when I open it: We noticed you may have signed in or signed out in another window.
 Click OK to reload your page. it did solve the other issue.